 - Smaller file size (for the most part)

-Vector images resize gracefully; because they describe the image over an abstract canvas size you can scale this canvas up or down and then redraw the image at that size.
+Vector images resize gracefully; they describe the image over an abstract canvas size.
+You can scale this canvas up or down and then redraw the image at that size.

 Because vector assets resize gracefully, you can include a single asset, safe in the knowledge that it will work on any and all screen densities.

 By this article, we wanted to give you a basic understanding of the dimensions & resolution for iOS and Android app design.
-It can be used as a guide to modify successfully the appearance of your application on different screen configurations and provide an optimized experience to the users.
+It can be used as a guide to successfully modify your application’s appearance on different screen configurations and provide an optimized experience to the users.
 To make a mobile application or to order it’s development depends on you.
 Here you will find information about How Much Will My App Cost 2020?